 - Weakness or numbness

 Classic sciatic pain starts in the low back and buttocks.
 It affects one leg traveling down the back of the thigh, past the knee, and sometimes into the calf and foot.
 The pain feels worse in the leg than in the back.
-It can range from a mild ache to severe burning or a shooting pain.
-Numbness or tingling i.e. “pins & needles” can occur in your leg and foot.
+It can range from a mild ache to severe burning or shooting pain.
+Numbness or tingling, i.e., “pins & needles,” can occur in your leg and foot.
 This usually is not a concern unless you have weakness in your leg muscles or foot drop.

-Seek medical help immediately if you have extreme leg weakness, numbness in the genital area, or loss of bladder or bowel function.
+Seek medical help immediately if you have extreme leg weakness, numbness in the genital area, or bladder or bowel function loss.
 These are signs of a condition called cauda equina syndrome.